‘My First Karen’: Black Man’s Video Shows White Woman Walking Through His Home Uninvited

 “Me and my friends were having a small rooftop concert,” the caption on the video explains.
 “We notified ALL our surrounding neighbors including her that it would be over by 10.
 It was not 10.
 Yet, she thought it was acceptable to trespass on our property, and walk through our whole house to get to our rooftop, and began to threaten us.
 She was extremely hostile, threatening to call the police etc.”

-The roughly one-minute-long video begins with trespassing Karen pointing her camera phone at the man who has her on camera and saying, “I’ll take a picture of you too,” because, apparently, Karen logic says it makes perfect sense to record the owner of a home she basically broke for evidence of wrongdoing on the part of the non-crime-committing resident.
+The roughly minute-long video begins with trespassing Karen pointing her camera phone at the man who has her on camera and saying, “I’ll take a picture of you too,” because, apparently, Karen logic says it makes perfect sense to record the owner of a home she basically broke in to for evidence of wrongdoing on the part of the non-crime-committing resident.

 “I know I’m walking through your house,” the woman can be heard saying as she walked away (because camera phones often serve as an effective Karen repellent).
 “And I’m going to report you to the owner because this is too much.
 You guys do this all the time.”